Dementia Action Week 2026

 | Dementia Friendly business

-Levi Solicitors are part of the Dementia Action Alliance.
 Our team are all Dementia Friends.
 We want to ensure that all staff are aware of the symptoms and effect of dementia and how best to support clients who are either living with dementia or are caring for someone who is.
-We are also proud members of Age Friendly Leeds and Leeds Dementia Action Alliance; working to help make Leeds the best city to grow old in.
+We are also proud members of Dementia Friendly Leeds and Age Friendly Leeds; working to help make Leeds the best city to grow old in.